 Throughout the centuries, Christians have called upon and honored Mary as their mother.
 People like St. John Paul II have asked Mary to be a mother in a very personal way, especially in times of grief.
 Another title emphasizing Mary’s motherhood has been used throughout the ages, dating back to St. Augustine and St. Leo the Great.
 St. Isaac of Stella (died 1169), a Cistercian monk, wrote about the inseparability of Mary and the Church.

-And Bl.
-Paul VI declared Mary as Mother of the Church.
-Pope Francis recently reinvigorated the title by proclaiming the Monday after Pentecost as the Memorial of the Blessed Virgin Mary, the Mother of the Church.
+And St. Paul VI declared Mary as Mother of the Church.
+Pope Francis in 2018 reinvigorated the title by proclaiming the Monday after Pentecost as the Memorial of the Blessed Virgin Mary, the Mother of the Church.
 Through Scripture and tradition, we clearly see how Mary has been “Mother of the Church.”

 Mother of the eschatological family

 The Synoptic Gospels provide an account in Jesus’ ministry when the mother of Jesus and his brothers and sisters approach the house where Jesus was teaching (Matthew 12:46–50, Mark 3:31–35, Luke 8:19–21).
 When word reaches Jesus that his mother is outside, he says, “My mother and my brothers are those who hear the word of God and act on it” (Luke 8:21).

 Some people might raise an eyebrow at this statement, thinking that Jesus is distancing from his mother.
 But if we listen closely to the words of Jesus with the life of Mary in mind, we see that she is the first of Jesus’ disciples to live this teaching.

 At the Annunciation, Mary heard the word of God and she immediately put it into practice in her life.
 She lived her entire life in complete obedience to God’s will.
 The teaching of Jesus wishes to exalt the spiritual over the physical.